-- The NYSRC and NYISO should calculate LOLE, LOLH, and EUE metrics in IRM and resource adequacy studies to provide multiple measures of system risk.
-Accordingly, NYSRC should establish a new Reliability Rule requiring NYSRC and NYISO to calculate, in addition to LOLE, the LOLH and EUE metrics in all IRM studies and resource adequacy assessments (RNA and CRP) as listed in Table 4.
-Accordingly, a new PRR should be prepared and NYSRC Policy 5 modified to incorporate all three metrics in NYSRC IRM and NYISO resource adequacy studies. - 2.
-The LOLE metric should continue to serve as the basis for the NYSRC's resource adequacy criterion.
+- 1. The NYSRC and NYISO should calculate LOLE, LOLH, and EUE metrics in IRM and resource adequacy studies to provide multiple measures of system risk.
+Accordingly, NYSRC should establish a new Reliability Rule requiring NYSRC and NYISO use of all three metrics, LOLE, LOLH, and EUE; that they be calculated and included in all IRM, and ICS studies and resource adequacy assessments (RNA and CRP) as listed in Table 4.
+Accordingly, NYSRC Policy 5 should be modified to incorporate all three metrics in IRM studies. - 2.
+The LOLE metric should continue to serve as basis for the NYSRC's resource adequacy criterion. - 3.
+The NYSRC should form a permanent ad hoc NYSRC working group, "Resource Adequacy Advisory Working Group (RAAWG)."
+As NYCA transitions to a system with high variable renewable energy, maintaining reliability continues to be paramount.
+Therefore, during this grid transition the NYSRC must continue to maintain reliability standards that include resource adequacy requirements for ensuring sufficient resources for meeting reliability rules.
+This, coupled with extreme weather and uncertainty issues, makes resource adequacy a top NYSRC priority.
+In this regard, The RAAWG would monitor relevant resource adequacy assessments by the NYISO and other reliability entities, and advise the Executive Committee, RRS, and ICS, when appropriate, as to insights regarding resource adequacy matters.
+It is intended that the RAAWG would not duplicate current efforts and would meet only when needed.

-&lt;sup>9 See footnote 1 for the entire criterion.
+10 See footnote 1 for the entire criterion.

-&lt;sup>10 For details of this survey, see the RAWG's first report, Resource Adequacy Metrics and Their Applications, dated April 20, 2020.
+11 For details of this survey, see the RAWG's first report, Resource Adequacy Metrics and Their Applications, dated April 20, 2020.